alaomichael/ansible_deployment/README.md

-Here's a detailed `README.md` file that explains how to use the Ansible playbook to deploy and configure the NESTJS boilerplate on a remote Ubuntu 22.04 server:

----

 # Automated Deployment and Configuration with Ansible for NESTJS Boilerplate

 This repository contains an Ansible playbook that automates the deployment and configuration of the NESTJS boilerplate on a remote Ubuntu 22.04 server.